 Having a water meter installed for free can sometimes deliver big bill reductions.
 Some households can save more than £100 a year.
 Our water meter calculator, can help you check if you might be better off by switching.
 Most companies give you two years to trial one and to decide if it’s right for you.

-If you think you may need additional help, speak to your water company or take a look here to find out more about the types of support available.
+If you think you may need additional help, speak to your water company or find out more about the types of support available.